MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 1. The audio is played via the speakers
 1. The audio is captured from the microphone
 1. The pulse is detected by the capture API (AudioGraph or WASAPI) In order to measure the roundtrip latency for different buffer sizes, users need to install a driver that supports small buffers.
 The inbox HDAudio driver has been updated to support buffer sizes between 128 samples (2.66ms@48kHz) and 480 samples (10ms@48kHz).
-The following steps show how to install the inbox HDAudio driver (which is part of all Windows 10 SKUs):
+The following steps show how to install the inbox HDAudio driver (which is part of all Windows 10 and later SKUs):

 - Start Device Manager.
 - Under **Sound video and game controllers**, double-click on the device that corresponds to your internal speakers.